Lower Elwha Klallam Tribe: History

+Background

-The Lower Elwha Klallam Tribe is one of the four Klallam people, who are based in the Pacific Northwest of the United States.
+The Lower Elwha Klallam Tribe is one of the three federally recognized Klallam tribes in the United States.
 Their historic territory was in the northeast of the Olympic Peninsula, approximately from the Hoko River to the Strait of Juan de Fuca.
-They speak related Salish languages.
-The Tribe traditionally spoke the Klallam language, one related to other Coast Salish languages.
-In projects already underway, a Klallam dictionary was published in 2012, with major contributions by tribal elders such as Adeline Smith.
-Language classes are reviving use of Klallam.

 In historic and ancient times, the Lower Elwha Klallam occupied several villages along the Elwha River, including on the bay sheltered by Ediz Hook, the area of present-day Port Angeles.
 They claimed a rock along the river as their creation site, calling it a word that in Klallam means coiled basket, for its shape.
 This was known as the place where the Creator "bathed and blessed the Klallam people and other tribes," according to Jamie Valadez, a Klallam language instructor.
 It was known as a place for vision quests.
 This site was submerged under a lake created by construction of the Elwha Dam in 1913.
 Tribal members recounted it to anthropologists and other researchers in the early 20th century.

 In the late 18th and 19th centuries, the Tribe suffered high fatalities from infectious diseases carried from European traders, as they had no immunity to these new diseases, such as smallpox and measles.
 Their numbers were markedly reduced by the late 19th century.

+Point No Point Treaty

 The Lower Elwha Klallam Tribe was recognized by the United States in the 1855 Point No Point Treaty.
 In the 20th century, the federal government bought land outside Port Angeles and persuaded the tribe to relocate there in 1935–36 from their property in the city, to allow for industrial development along the waterfront.
 Lumber and paper mills were built over tribal land.
 In 1968 the land at the mouth of the Elwha River was designated as the Lower Elwha Reservation.
 Today tribal lands include about 1000 acre of land on and near the Elwha River.

 In 1938 the Olympic National Park was established to protect the upper Elwha and other rivers, mountains, and other areas of the northern Olympic Peninsula.
 This has preserved important habitat but dams built on the lower river in the early 20th century altered the ecology by preventing the annual salmon runs.
 By the late 20th century, the number of salmon returning to the river had dropped from nearly 400,000 to less than 4,000.